 Every camping trip is different.
 Sometimes it’s clear as day which option to go with.
 You wouldn’t want to take a hammock to sleep in on your trip through the great plains, but you wouldn’t want to take a tent to sleep in on a steep mountain, unless of course, you’re feeling extra bold.

 Did we miss any pros or cons to tent and hammock camping?
 Or are you an expert on one of the two?
-Let us know which one you think is better on the forum to help us settle this battle once and for all.
+Let us know which one you think is better on our Facebook page to help us settle this battle once and for all.